open-telemetry/opentelemetry-specification/specification/data-span-general.md

 ## General network connection attributes

 These attributes may be used for any network related operation.
+The `net.peer.*` attributes describe properties of the remote end of the network connection (usually the transport-layer peer, e.g. the node to which a TCP connection was established), while the `net.host.*` properties describe the local end.
+In an ideal situation, not accounting for proxies, multiple IP addresses or host names, the `net.peer.*` properties of a client are equal to the `net.host.*` properties of the server and vice versa.

 |  Attribute name  |                                 Notes and examples                                |
 | :--------------- | :-------------------------------------------------------------------------------- |